 Ottawa's spring real estate market is active, but it is not overheated.
 Buyers have more choice than they did in tighter markets, while sellers still have opportunities when their homes are priced and presented well.

-As of April 2026, Ottawa's market shows balanced conditions: more listings, steady prices, and local differences by property type and area.
+As of May 2026, Ottawa's market remains balanced: sales improved from April, inventory stayed elevated, and pricing was relatively stable with local differences by property type and area.

 Facts versus interpretation: sales, listings, prices, and inventory are reported facts from the monthly data.
 Buyer and seller takeaways are interpretation based on those facts and should be checked against current neighbourhood comparable sales.